area9innovation/fast/plow/readme.md

 	C:/flow9/lib/form/renderform.flow:712:33: and here
 			attachChildAndCapability(
 								^
+	Still unknown.

+## Optimization of the compiler

+The compiler has decent speed, but could be faster.

-- Speed up the compiler - try vector in union_find_map, which might be faster at least in Java.
-Try to reduce the active set of tyvars when doing chunks.
+- Try vector in union_find_map, which might be faster at least in Java.

+- Try to reduce the active set of tyvars when doing chunks.
 Copy from one tyvar space to a new one, to reduce max set.

 - Compiling runtime.flow takes 2527ms.
 Rough breakdown:
+    800ms in parsing.
+The best fix there is to improve Gringo backend for common constructs
    1262ms in type inference
-    800ms in parsing
  	 	600ms in resolveTNodes

 - UnionFindMap total time (with some double counting, since they call each others):
   588ms in iterUnionMap